 A nonmolestation order is a legal document restricting a person from threatening or harassing another individual.

-In this blog post, we will explore the importance of evidence for a non molestation order in the UK and how it can help provide a sense of safety and security to victims of domestic abuse.
+In this blog post, we will explore the importance of evidence for a nonmolestation order in the UK.
+How it can help provide a sense of safety and security to victims of domestic abuse.

-What is an evidence for a non molestation order?
+What is the evidence for a nonmolestation order?

-The court issued the order and prohibited the abuser from engaging in certain behaviours, such as physical violence, intimidation, harassment, or threats.
+The court issued the order and prohibited the abuser from engaging in certain behaviors.
+Such as physical violence, intimidation, harassment, or threats.